yyu233/StudyNote/General/SCSI.md

 SAS-3: 12.0 Gbit/s

 SAS bus using point-to-point while SCSI using multidrop.
 SAS bus has no chance of contention, but SCSI has.

+Serial port: information transfer in and out 1 bit at a time.